-HISTORY OF NOTTINGHAM BOAT CLUB
+HISTORY OF NOTTINGHAM BRITANNIA ROWING CLUB

 The NBRC was formed in 1869, making it the second oldest rowing club in Nottingham.
 The Club’s first boathouse was in a building that was leased from Mr. A. J. Witty, who was a Nottingham boat builder – this boathouse was actually on the Trent Bridge side of the River Leen, and it was not until 1891 that its first boathouse was built on Meadow Lane, on a site that is now a wharf.
 At that time finances were low, and to assist the club in establishing a more stable financial position it took what was then an unprecedented step for a sporting organisation and formed a Limited Company, with capital made up of £1 shares that were held by its members.